cpmpercussion/homepage/_posts/2013-09-25-icmc-integrating-mobile-music-with-percussion.md

 type: post
 published: true
 meta: {}
+description: "I recently presented a poster and paper at ICMC2013 (International Computer Music Conference) in Perth!
+Here's the text of the poster and a link to the"
 ---

 I recently presented a poster and paper at ICMC2013 (International Computer Music Conference) in Perth!
 Here's the text of the poster and a [link to the paper](/s/Martin-Integrating-Mobile-Music-with-Percussion.pdf) that went with it!